tapis-project/documentation/source/technical/jobs.rst

 #. **Job creation** - A Tapis job object is written to the database.

-#. **Job queuing** - The Tapis job is queue on an internal queue serviced by one or more Job Worker processes.
+#. **Job queuing** - The Tapis job is placed on an internal queue serviced by one or more Job Worker processes.

 #. **Response** - The initial Job object is sent back to the caller in the response.
 This ends the synchronous portion of job submission.

 Once a response to the submission request is sent to the caller, job processing proceeds asynchronously.
 Job worker processes read jobs from their work queues.
 The number of workers and queues is limited only by hardware resource constraints.
 Each job is assigned a worker thread.
 This thread shepards a job through its lifecycle until the job completes, fails or becomes blocked due to a transient resource constraint.
 The job lifecycle is reflected in the `Job Status`_ and generally progresses as follows:

 ::

-    a) Stage inputs to execution system
+    a) Stage inputs to execution system (PROCESSING_INPUTS, STAGING_INPUTS)
-    b) Stage application artifacts to execution system
+    b) Stage application artifacts to execution system (STAGING_JOB)
-    c) Queue or invoke job on execution system
+    c) Queue or invoke job on execution system (SUBMITTING_JOB)
-    d) Monitor job until it terminates
+    d) Monitor job until it terminates (QUEUED, RUNNING)
-    e) Collect job exit code
+    e) Collect job exit code (RUNNING)
-    f) Archive job output
+    f) Archive job output (ARCHIVING)

 Simple Job Submission Example